 Note: CAP reserves the right to make final determinations as to whether a project's additionality requirements have been satisfied

-CEO is making a total of $25 million in project funding available to eligible entities.
-Each funding round may outline a specific amount of funding available to applicants during that Request for Applications (RFA) cycle.
+CEO is making up to $10.5 million in project funding available to eligible entities this first round.
+Subsequent funding rounds may outline a specific amount of funding available to applicants during that Request for Applications (RFA) cycle.

 How

-Applicants who meet program criteria and eligibility requirements will submit applications and all required supporting documents to a dedicated email address.
+Applicants who meet program criteria and eligibility requirements are invited to submit an application and all required supporting documents to ceo_cleanairprogram@state.co.us

 When